-The commenter correctly points out that under Attachment A, Contents of the Stormwater Pollution Prevention Plan of the 2009 Tier A MS4 NJPDES permit the permittee could opt to identify any areas served by a combined sewer system and exclude such from its SPPP by complying with this permit condition:
+The commenter correctly points out that under Attachment A, Contents of the Stormwater Pollution Prevention Plan of the 2009 Tier A MS4 NJPDES permit the permittee could opt to

 "a.
 Tier A Municipalities that want to exclude any "combined sewer area" from the stormwater program must include a map showing the boundaries of the combined sewer area.
 A "combined sewer area" is an area that is excluded because all stormwater from that area (and operated by the municipality) is discharged to combined (or sanitary) sewer systems."